LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

    :language: C++

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Should I Use RAJA::forall For Nested Loops?
+Should I Use RAJA::for all For Nested Loops?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We begin by walking through some RAJA variants of the matrix multiplication